laravel/docs/providers.md

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.

 If you open the `config/app.php` file included with Laravel, you will see a `providers` array.
 These are all of the service provider classes that will be loaded for your application.
 By default, a set of Laravel core service providers are listed in this array.
 These providers bootstrap the core Laravel components, such as the mailer, queue, cache, and others.
-Note that many of these are "deferred" providers, meaning they will not be loaded on every request, but only when the services they provide are actually needed.
+Many of these providers are "deferred" providers, meaning they will not be loaded on every request, but only when the services they provide are actually needed.

 In this overview you will learn how to write your own service providers and register them with your Laravel application.